-Based in Northbrook, Illinois, Gibraltar is a specialty finance company that provides capital to lower-middle market businesses.
+Based in Northbrook, Illinois, Gibraltar is a specialty finance company that provides capital to lower-middle market businesses in underserved markets.

 Based in Austin, Texas, Longhorn Health Solutions is a service-oriented distributor of durable medical equipment and consumable medical supplies.